stanmaz/BBOalert/README.md

 Almost everyone on BBO is using the SAYC bidding system.
 But SAYC is not the world standard and some opponents will use another bidding system such as ACOL or French Standard.
 If you play on BBO with your partner to practice a sophisticated defense system - with particular agreements that depend on the conventions used by the opponents - you must be able to switch on-the-fly between different defense options during the game.

 To solve this problem, the keyword 'Option' followed by the option name are used.
 The optional block of code is ended by another optional block or by bare 'Option' keyword.
-The selectable options will be displayed at the left side of the screen.
+The selectable options will be displayed on the red "Options" panel.

 The subsequent options with the common prefix word will be grouped automatically.
 Within the group only one option can be selected to avoid conflicting codes.
 You are free to disable any option.
 Initially the first member of each group is enabled.